matthewbeta/matthew-jackson.com/_posts/2015-01-30-Understand-Javascript-Array-Reduce-in-1-Minute.markdown

 }
 {% endhighlight%}

-    That’s it.
+"That’s it.
 You just reduced the “numbers” collection into the “total” variable.
-Pretty simple huh?
+Pretty simple huh?"

 It is now, yeah :)